 Approval of democracy

-While Mexico was a highly organized society at the height of the PRI, with equally strict control, membership and participation rates in social organizations that contribute to the development of social capital are now among the lowest in Latin America.
-Reporte Indigo states that there are 27 CSOs per 100,000 inhabitants in Mexico, compared to 650 in Chile, 170 in Brazil and 270 in Argentina.
+According to the Latinobarómetro 2024 report, levels of interpersonal trust remained low across Latin America.
+However, Mexico’s population reports the greatest amount of trust in other people, with 26% indicating such trust, up from 18% in 2020.
+While Mexico was a highly organized society at the height of the PRI era, with social organizations subject to strict control, rates of membership and participation in social organizations that contribute to the development of social capital are today among the region’s lowest.
+Reporte Indigo reports that there are 27 CSOs per 100,000 inhabitants in Mexico, compared with 650 in Chile, 170 in Brazil and 270 in Argentina.
 According to the same study, only 6% of the population is involved in a CSO.
-This aligns with the findings of the INE’s INFORME PAIS (2022): 1% of interviewees had participated in social protection organizations in the last year, 3% in a professional organization, 2% in a political party, 3% in a trade union and 7% in a neighborhood organization.
-The highest participation rate, at 10%, was found for sports organizations and parental organizations.
-The current government discourages social participation, as it not only labels CSOs as corrupt, conservative and opposed to the “Fourth Transformation,” but has also ceased all public funding for these organizations.
+This aligns with the findings of the INE’s 2022 Informe País report, which found that 1% of interviewees had participated in social protection organizations in the past year, 3% in a professional organization, 2% in a political party, 3% in a trade union and 7% in a neighborhood organization.
+The highest participation rate, at 10%, was for sports and parental organizations.
+AMLO’s government discouraged social participation not only by labeling CSOs as corrupt and opposed to the “Fourth Transformation,” but also by ending public funding for these organizations.

 Social capital